Beluki/mINI/README.md

-### About
+## About

 mINI is a very minimal [INI][] reader.
-I wrote it because I needed to populate a ContextMenuStrip at runtime from an INI file each time the user clicks on it.
+I wrote it because I needed to populate a ContextMenu at runtime from an INI file each time the user clicks on it.
 Most readers I tried were either overkill, too slow for realtime reloading or didn't support nested sections.